Reg Meuross: Solo albums

 In 1996 Meuross released his first solo album, The Goodbye Hat.
 It was followed by Short Stories in 2004, and Still in 2006.

-July 2008 brought the release of Dragonfly.
-One of its songs, "And Jesus Wept", was inspired by the true story of Harry Farr, a first World War soldier who, having served his country for two years in the trenches, began to suffer the effects of shell-shock and was shot at dawn for cowardice and desertion.
-"Lizzie Loved a Highwayman" is the true story of highwayman Dick Turpin.
-Romanticised by generations, "Lizzie" is told from the viewpoint of Turpin's unfortunate widow.
-These two songs were performed by Meuross at the Royal Albert Hall on 25 March 2009, as part of a concert for the Teenage Cancer Trust.
-The title track of the album, "Dragonfly", is written about the events of 9/11 and the 7 July bombings in London.
+Dragonfly was released in July 2008.
+One of its songs, "And Jesus Wept", was inspired by the story of Harry Farr, a first World War soldier in the trenches who suffered from shell-shock and was shot for cowardice and desertion.
+"Lizzie Loved a Highwayman" is the story of highwayman Dick Turpin, told from the third person perspective of his widow.
+Meuross performed these two songs at the Royal Albert Hall on 25 March, 2009, as part of a concert for the Teenage Cancer Trust.
+The title track of the album, "Dragonfly", was written about the events of 9/11 and the 7 July bombings in London.

-In 2010 Meuross released All This Longing, an all-acoustic album featuring Paul Sartin (Bellowhead), Andy Cutting on accordion, Jackie Oates on viola, Simon Edwards on bass and Roy Dodds (Fairground Attraction) on percussion.
-The album includes the song "The Heart Of Ann Lee" which tells the story of the Manchester-born 18th century founder of the Shakers, Ann Lee, who rejected sex but was forced into marriage, bearing four children (and four stillborn) "taken before they were ten", before fleeing to the United States to escape persecution.
+All This Longing (2010) is an all-acoustic album featuring Paul Sartin (Bellowhead), Andy Cutting on accordion, Jackie Oates on viola, Simon Edwards on bass and Roy Dodds (Fairground Attraction) on percussion.
+The album includes the song "The Heart Of Ann Lee", which told the story of the Manchester-born, 18th century founder of the Shakers, Ann Lee, who was forced into marriage, bore four live children "taken before they were ten" and four stillborn, and fled to the United States to escape persecution.

-In 2011 Meuross released The Dreamed and the Drowned, a collection of previously unreleased tracks recorded between 2006 and 2011.

-Meuross's Leaves and Feathers album was released in 2013, and his album England Green and England Grey was released in 2014.
+The Dreamed and the Drowned (2011) is a collection of previously unreleased tracks recorded between 2006 and 2011.
+The next two albums were Leaves and Feathers (2013) and England Green and England Grey (2014).

-December, released in 2016 was the first in a trilogy of completely unaccompanied Reg Meuross albums, with no other musicians involved in the recordings.
-This was among Martin Chilton of The Telegraph's selection for Best Folk Albums of 2016.

-In 2017 Meuross released Faraway People, the title track of which was awarded Song of the Year 2017 in Fatea Magazine's annual awards show.
+December (2016) was the first in a trilogy of albums on which Meuross sang and played all the instruments (guitar, banjo, dulcimer, tenor guitar and harmonica) himself.
+Martin Chilton of The Telegraph included December in his selection for Best Folk Albums of 2016.
+Faraway People followed in 2017, with the title track being named "Song of the Year 2017" in Fatea Magazine's annual awards show.
+The album RAW completed the solo trilogy in November 2019.

-The release in November 2019 of RAW completed Meuross's trilogy of unaccompanied (by other musicians) albums, on which only Meuross himself sings and plays his instruments, being guitar, banjo, dulcimer, tenor guitar and harmonica.
+A remote collaboration during lockdown led to the in-person recording, with folk duo Harbottle & Jonas, of a collection of traditional folk songs.
+The result is Songs Of Love & Death (2021).

+Two albums are in song cycle format.
+Twelve Silk Handerchiefs (2018) covers the story of the 1968 Hull triple trawler tragedy in which 58 men died, and the subsequent campaign for improved safety conditions in the fishing industry.
+Stolen from God (2023), the product of four years of research, examines England's part in the transatlantic slave trade during the 17th and 18th centuries.